 Parents and carers have the legal right to withdraw their child from all or part of sex education taught as part of statutory Relationships Education, with the exception of the objectives included in National Curriculum Science.
-Those considering this option are asked to speak with the Deputy Head in order to find out more about this.
+Those considering this option are asked to contact the Deputy Head.

-Author: Mrs J Essu Date: September 2021

-Approval by Governors: November 2021

-Review Date: September 2022
+Author: Mrs J Essu Date: September 2023 Approval by Governors: November 2023 Review Date: September 2024